ln-komandur/nextcloud-on-ubuntu/README.md

 `sudo iptables -I INPUT -p tcp --dport 80 -j ACCEPT` - this is also covered in ufw rules

-The ufw rule is as below

-`sudo ufw allow from 192.168.254.0/24 to any port 22 proto tcp`
+The ufw rule is added with `sudo ufw allow from 192.168.254.0/24 to any port 22 proto tcp`

-`sudo ufw disable && sudo ufw enable`
+UFW is then refreshed with `sudo ufw disable && sudo ufw enable`

 `sudo ufw status`